 Common objections that are illogical and aren’t core to the main argument fall here.
 It’s worth touching upon them as they’re often used to dismiss the argument.

-If a creator exists, what created it?
-There must be an infinite number of creators!
+If an external cause exists, what caused it?
+Would this require an infinite number of causes?

 This is a categorical error and touching on this argument is great for understanding higher-order categorization.

-The failure here has to do with assuming that a creator must follow our reality’s laws.
+The failure here has to do with assuming that an external cause must follow our reality’s laws.
 This is not true.
-By definition the creator is outside of our reality.
-We know that we are caused by a creator because it is the only possible choice due to how our reality is structured.
-The creator that exists outside of reality could have different rules.
-It is impossible for us to comprehend what they may or may not be since we can’t break out of our own reality.
-Our logic works within our own reality but doesn’t necessarily apply to anything above our reality.
+By definition such a cause would be outside of our reality.
+If reality is externally grounded, that ground need not follow our reality’s laws at all; it could have entirely different rules.
+Furthermore, it is impossible for us to comprehend what they may or may not be since we can’t break out of our own reality.
+Our logic works within our own reality but doesn’t necessarily apply to anything above it.
+In particular, we cannot know whether the external ground itself requires a cause, so a chain of causes is possible, but nothing forces it to be necessary.

 For example:

-A video game creator creates a game world, and inside the game it has the following law:
+A video game developer creates a game world, and inside the game it has the following law:

 In the eyes of a video game character, they become more healthier by eating cakes.
 Their health is a simple point system.
 The video game character is programmed in a way where this is the only possible way it could understand health.
-Its understanding of health however does not apply to the creator, whom unfortunately can’t just eat infinite cakes and has to do other things to care for their health.
+Its understanding of health however does not apply to the developer, who can’t just eat infinite cakes and has to do other things to care for their health.

-Therefore, it’s only safe to say that it is possible that there could be a chain of creators, but not necessary.
-It is not logically comprehensible for us to know what the answer is here, and people tend to pick them based off of personal belief rather than logic.
+Therefore, it’s only safe to say that it is possible that there could be a chain of causes, but not necessary.
+It is not logically comprehensible for us to know what the answer is here.

 This objection misunderstands the nature of the argument presented here.
-The “God of the gaps” fallacy occurs when someone uses “we don’t know” as evidence for God’s existence.
-However, this argument is not based on ignorance—it’s based on logical necessity.
+The classic “argument from the gaps” fallacy occurs when someone uses “we don’t know” as evidence for a particular conclusion.
+However, this argument is not based on ignorance — it reasons from the structure of reality plus an explicitly stated premise.

-Science helps us understand our observable reality and it does sometimes replace religious understandings, but it cannot solve everything.
+Science helps us understand our observable reality and it does sometimes replace older explanations, but it cannot solve everything.
 Since Science deals with what we observe, it struggles to deal with things we can’t observe.
 Science cannot answer questions about what exists outside of reality itself, because:

 1. Science operates within reality’s framework: All scientific methods, observations, and experiments occur within reality.
 Science can tell us about how reality works, but it cannot investigate what exists outside of reality’s laws, space, and material.